LeaVerou/style-observer/README.md

 ### Transitions & Animations

 - You cannot observe `transition` and `animation` properties.
-- You cannot observe changes caused by CSS animations or transitions.
+- You cannot observe changes caused by CSS animations.

 ### Observing `display`